 It is notable that the X-Pro2 has a hotshoe, while the LX10 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Fujifilm X-Pro2 (unlike the LX10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-Pro2 and the LX10 are recent models that are part of the current product line-up.
-The X-Pro2 replaced the earlier Fujifilm X-Pro1, while the LX10 followed on from the Panasonic LX7.
+The LX10 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the X-Pro2 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the X-Pro2 was succeeded by the Fujifilm X-Pro3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-Pro2 and the Panasonic LX10?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.